The world’s first appetite suppressant hopes to help thousands of people lose weight safely.

 Developers hope to start testing tablets in clinical human trials as early as next year.

-“We are very excited about the D3.
+“We are very excited regarding the D3.
 “Our study shows that it has great potential to be developed as an oral weight loss drug,” said Zhao Fangqing, a professor at the Chinese Academy of Sciences.

 “We’re going to go through a few essential preclinical tests before proceeding with a clinical study. [on toxicity and finding a suitable material for the protein to bind with in the drug] – Small clinical results will probably be available in one or two years.